sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 **Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+## 3.26 -> 3.27

+> Warning: ⚠️ Sourcegraph 3.27 now requires **Postgres 12+**.

+If you are using an external database, [upgrade your database](https://docs.sourcegraph.com/admin/postgres#upgrading-external-postgresql-instances) to Postgres 12.6 or above prior to upgrading Sourcegraph.
+No action is required if you are using the supplied supplied database images.

 ## 3.25 -> 3.26

 To upgrade, please perform the changes in the following diff: